23 Weld Street,

 1 person favorited this theater

-The Regent Theatre in Hokitika was opened on January 10th, 1936, the second cinema serving this small town and its rural environs.
-Conversion to Cinemascope was completed about 1954 with the showing of “The Robe”.
-Both picture theatres in Hokitika, the Princess and the Regent remained popular and viable into the 1960’s, but they eventually suffered from competition with television, with the older Princess Theatre being demolished some time in the decade before 1975.
+The Regent Theatre in Hokitika on the South Island was opened on January 10th, 1936, the second cinema serving this small town and its rural environs.
+Conversion to CinemaScope was completed about 1954 with the showing of “The Robe”.
+Both picture theatres in Hokitika, the Princess Theatre and the Regent Theatre remained popular and viable into the 1960’s, but they eventually suffered from competition with television, with the older Princess Theatre being demolished some time in the decade before 1975.

 The Heart of the Town: